We’ve got Answers

 In addition to generally permitting participants to take their benefits as lump sum benefits at retirement, cash balance plans often permit vested participants to choose (with consent from their spouses) to receive their accrued benefits in lump sums if they terminate employment prior to retirement age.

+Traditional defined benefit pension plans do not offer this feature as frequently.
 For more about vesting and distribution of benefits see What You Should Know About Your Pension Rights.

 If a participant receives a lump sum distribution, that distribution generally can be rolled over into an Individual Retirement Account (IRA) or to another employer’s plan if that plan accepts rollovers.
 See IRS Publication 575 Pension and Annuity Income: Rollovers or Publication 590 Individual Retirement Arrangements (IRAs): Traditional IRAs – Can I Move Retirement Plan Assets? for more information.